 How is TGA diagnosed and monitored during pregnancy?

-If your doctor suspects TGA after reviewing your routine ultrasound, he/she may request a fetal echocardiogram, or an ultrasound of the fetal heart.
-This echocardiogram shows the structures of the heart and how it is funtioning, which can help us confirm the diagnosis of TGA.
-After diagnosis, the Fetal Heart Team will continue to assess fetal well being for the remainder of the pregnancy.
+If your doctor suspects a fetal heart anomaly after reviewing your routine ultrasound, he or she may request a fetal echocardiogram (echo), an ultrasound of the fetus’s heart.
+This safe, noninvasive test shows the structure of the heart and how it is functioning, which can help us confirm the diagnosis of TGA and discuss possible options for treatment after delivery.
+Our Fetal Heart Team will monitor the baby closely for the remainder of the pregnancy.

 Most babies with TGA can be delivered vaginally at full term unless otherwise indicated by your obstetrician.
-It is best for these babies to be delivered at a medical center where there is immediate access to a team of pediatric cardiologists and neonatologists, along with an established NICU (Neonatal Intensive Care Unit).
+It is best for these babies to be delivered at a medical center where there is access to a team of pediatric cardiologists and neonatologists, along with an established Neonatal Intensive Care Unit (NICU).

 What are the treatments and surgeries for TGA?